NicolaJB/Ticker-Data-Processor-Tool/README.md

 # data-intern-coding-challenge

-Instrument Data Processor
+Instrument Data Processor:

 Python application that processes and organises instrument data from multiple input files, making it searchable through a generated CSV file.

 Overview

 This script:

 Parses instrument data from data.txt, StaticFields.txt, and DynamicFields.txt.
 Extracts and maps static and dynamic field values.
 Generates a CSV report with extracted information.
 Allows users to search for specific instrument codes interactively.

 Files Structure:

 Ensure the following files are present in the working directory:
 - InstrumentDataProcessor.py   # Main Python script
 - data.txt                  # Input data file